 LRC is the Philippines chapter of Friends of the Earth.

-LRC works for the recognition and protection of the rights of indigenous peoples and upland rural poor communities to land and other natural resources.
+LRC works for the recognition and protection of the rights of indigenous peoples and upland rural poor communities to land and environment.
 The Center seeks to bridge the gap between the informal articulation of the aspirations of these marginalized communities on the one hand, and the formal, technical, bureaucratic and legal language used by the state, on the other.

-To accomplish its goals, LRC maintains the following programs: Research and Policy Development; Direct Legal Services; and Advocacy and Campaigns Support.
+To accomplish its goals, LRC maintains the following programs: (1) Research and Policy Development, (2) Direct Legal Services, and (3) Advocacy and Campaigns Support.

 The LRC was founded by three young law student activists in 1987, around the time of the EDSA People Power Movement.